 BRAZIL and Australia are very different nations, but these words of Archbishop Camara still resonate in both places.
 Charity is usually celebrated (as it should be).
 Understanding and acting on the causes of suffering - in other words, working for social justice - often attracts hostility because it can threaten the existing order of things.
-These days we are more likely in Australia to label advocates for social justice as "troublemakers" than as "Communists", but the sense is much the same.

-"When I give bread to the poor, they call me a saint; when I ask why the poor need bread, they call me a Communist" (the late Dom Helder Camara, Archbishop of Recife, Brazil from 1964 to 1985)
+These days we are more likely in Australia to label advocates for social justice as "troublemakers" than as "Communists", but "When I give bread to the poor, they call me a saint; when I ask why the poor need bread, they call me a Communist" (the late Dom Helder Camara, Archbishop of Recife, Brazil from 1964 to 1985)